Federal Court, Where It’s Alright To Be All Wrong

 By the time a crack dealer shows up in federal court, a team of federal law enforcement agents has amassed a mountain of evidence against him.
 About the only choice left is to snitch or cut a deal with the government, which is written down in a plea agreement with the prosecutors.
 That’s often the best strategy, or at least it used to be.

 A plea agreement in federal court is governed by contract law, but it turns out it’s not really like a regular contract.
-Each party gives something up in exchange for a benefit.
+You can learn more about regular contract law by visiting the LegalVision website.
+Contract law can quickly become confusing and therefore if ever you find yourself in a position involving an employment contract or workplace agreement, seeking professional legal advice is strongly recommended.
+In federal court, each party gives something up in exchange for a benefit.
 Or that’s how it’s supposed to work.

 Brandon Tate, faced with the typical mountain of evidence, decided to enter into one of those agreements.
 He gave up his right to a trial and his right to an appeal in exchange for the government’s agreement to recommend the low end of the “applicable sentencing guidelines” at his sentencing hearing.